 These loans can be used to avoid getting a jumbo loan, which can end up costing a lot of money.

-Any interest paid on piggyback loan is tax deductible.
+Any interest paid on the piggyback loan is tax deductible.

 Here are a few reasons why getting a piggyback loan could be detrimental for you:

-The cost of the second mortgage could be much higher than the first mortgage because of the interest rate.
-Lenders take a bigger risk on the second mortgage, so it can be reflected in the cost.
+The cost of the second loan could be much higher than the first mortgage when you take the interest rate into account.
+You should know that lenders are taking a bigger risk on the second mortgage and often reflect that in the cost.

 Alternatives to Piggyback Loans

-Typically, homeowners will get 10% of the value of the home in exchange for a specific amount of equity, usually around 35 – 50%, in addition to getting their money back.
-You can increase your purchasing power or get a lower monthly payment with a homeownership investment and without taking on more debt.
+Typically, homeowners will get 10% of the value of the home in exchange for a specific amount of equity.
+This is usually around 35 – 50%, in addition to getting their money back.
+A homeownership investment helps you increase your purchasing power and/or get a lower monthly payment without taking on more debt.

-Is the Interest Rate on a Piggyback Loan the Same as Others?
+What is the Interest Rate on a Piggyback Loan Like?

 Since the piggyback loan is a home equity loan (HEL) or line of credit (HELOC), the rates for these kinds of loans are usually based off the prime rate plus a margin, while 30-year fixed-rate mortgages tend to follow the 10-year treasury rates.
 If interest rates rise (as they’re expected to do) HELOC rates might rise above those for a fixed-rate first-lien mortgage.
 Interest rates vary by lender, too.

 By calculating the blended rate, which is a weighted average of the interest rates for the two mortgages, you’ll be better able to understand the total cost.
-HELOC rates do change over time, however, since they’re pegged to the prime rate: so a borrower’s rate is determined by various factors, such as credit score, income and assets, loan balance, and LTV ratio.
+HELOC rates do change over time, however, since they’re pegged to the prime rate.
+In other words, a borrower’s rate is determined by various factors such as credit score, income and assets, loan balance, and LTV ratio.